dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

   all the Python versions as the original scripts could.
 Especially for Python 3.6, it introduces word size instructions, and it's totally different from Python 3.5 and before.
-It's recommeded to run the obfuscated scripts with same major version of Python.
+It's recommeded to run the obfuscated scripts with same major and minor version of Python.

 * If Python interpreter is compiled with Py_TRACE_REFS or Py_DEBUG, it will crash to run obfuscated scripts.